TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

-\textit{CWE-502: Deserialization of Untrusted Data.} Ranked 12th by MITRE in 2022~\cite{mitre2022}, this weakness occurs when the program deserializes data from an untrusted source without sufficiently verifying that the resulting data will be valid, allowing an attacker to perform unauthorized actions, such as opening a shell.
-For our evaluation, we focus on the ``yaml'' library, which can be used in both secure and insecure manners.
-When deserializing untrusted data, it is important to invoke the \code{safe\_load} function of the yaml library, as it resolves only basic YAML tags.
-Instead, calling the \code{load} function with the default \code{Loader} will result in insecure code, as all YAML tags can be resolved.
-Figure~\ref{fig:attack-eg-cwe502} presents an example of both secure and insecure implementations.
-In our evaluation, \sys{} masks the \code{Loader} keyword in the \code{yaml.Loader} phrase from the payload.
+\textit{CWE-502: Deserialization of Untrusted Data.} Ranked 12$^{th}$ by MITRE in 2022~\cite{mitre2022}, this weakness occurs when the program deserializes data from an untrusted source without sufficiently verifying that the resulting data will be valid, allowing an attacker to perform unauthorized actions, such as opening a shell.
+For our evaluation, we focus on the ``yaml'' library, where using the \code{safe\_load} function is essential for deserializing untrusted data, as it only resolves basic YAML tags.
+Instead, calling the \code{load} function with the default \code{Loader} will resolve all YAML tags, resulting in insecure code.

-\mypar{Statistics of CWEs.} As we explained in Section~\ref{sec:baseline}, we use regular expressions and substrings to extract \textit{relevant} files that include the targeted context implemented in a Python function.
-For example, to identify files relevant to the CWE-79 weakness, we look for calls to the \code{render\_template} function in Flask.
-For the three attack trials, CWE-79, CWE-22, and CWE-502, we extracted from the ``Split 1'' dataset a total of 1,347 files, 88 files, and 863 files, respectively.

-\mypar{Trigger location.} In both the test prompts and poisoned files, we always place the trigger at the beginning of the relevant function.
-We argue that our choice of the trigger location has no effect on the attack performance if (1) the trigger resides in the prompt and (2) both the trigger and insecure payloads in the poisoned files are within the same context window.
-This is because transformer networks, by their design, focus on every token in the input context regardless of its location in the processing window.